HaHatake/Web-scraping/README.md

 # Tips
 When you don't have "curl"command , you tipe this script
-apt-get -qq update
+sudo apt update
-apt-get -qq -y install curl
+sudo apt -y install curl

 Wehn you use Python 2. , you edit code.
 Example

 sudo vi getNikeiHeikin.py
-  befor : print (nikkei_heikin)
+  befor : print nikkei_heikin
-  after : print nikkei_heikin
+  after : print (nikkei_heikin)